ramiropolla/ideas/README.md

 ## Broken camera photo app
 - Looks for pictures on the net with your GPS coordinates
 - If possible, get compass information as well (like that app that shows the stars)

+## MAMEscope
+- Check if it's feasible to overwrite the firmware in the Rigol DS1054Z oscilloscope
+- Plug controller to USB port
+- Play Mario!